CIRCLE: A Framework for Evaluating AI from a Real-World Lens: Discussion and Future Work

 \section{Discussion and Future Work}

-CIRCLE reframes AI evaluation as a construct-centered, lifecycle process that links stakeholder-defined concerns to contextualized scenarios, mixed-methods testing, and continuous monitoring.
-Rather than treating evaluation methods such as benchmarks, red teaming, and field trials as isolated activities, the framework integrates them into a single pipeline that ties every metric to a named construct, observable behavior, and stakeholder-relevant outcome.
-This structure makes it possible to collect observational data about the concepts that matter to stakeholders outside the AI stack--such as secondary and tertiary effects--, and to generate evidence that informs questions about whether and how systems should be adopted and governed in their own settings.
+CIRCLE treats AI evaluation as a construct‑centered, lifecycle process that links stakeholder priorities to contextualized scenarios, mixed‑methods testing, and ongoing monitoring.
+Instead of treating benchmarks, red teaming, and field trials as separate activities, it integrates them into one pipeline that ties every metric to a named construct, an observable behavior, and a stakeholder‑relevant outcome.
+This makes it possible to generate evidence about the concepts that matter to people outside the AI stack so they can make informed decisions about whether and how systems should be adopted and governed in their own settings.

 Implementing the CIRCLE lifecycle introduces trade-offs regarding cost and complexity.
 Unlike automated benchmarks, collecting context-aware information requires organizational maturity, interdisciplinary expertise, and time-intensive human-subjects protocols, and is inherently slower and more resource‑intensive than running in silico test scripts.
-At the same time, these investments directly support stronger forms of measurement validity that are difficult to achieve with purely model-centric evaluations.

-CIRCLE enhances \textit{ecological validity} by structuring evaluations in settings that approximate everyday life (e.g., classrooms) rather than in tightly controlled, artificial test environments.
-It strengthens \textit{construct validity} by explicitly eliciting stakeholder concerns in Stage~1 and naming them as constructs in Stages~2 and~4 (e.g., over-reliance, cognitive offloading, displacement in classrooms), then designing scenarios, coding schemes, and metrics that instantiate these constructs within actual workflows.
+These investments, however, strengthen measurement validity and enable organizations to surface higher‑order, context‑specific insights about downstream and tertiary effects that directly inform deployment, governance, and decommissioning decisions.